ahmar46/Filterable_List/README.md

-### This is a small practice project that filters out co
+### This is a small practice project that filters out con

 ### Technologies Used: HTML & Javascript.